 - 1 (20oz) can of pineapple tidbits or chunks

 - 1 (15oz) can of mandarin orange slices

 Optional Add Ins:

 Step 1.
-Using a colander or sieve, drain as much of the liquid from the oranges, cherries and pineapple as you can.
-Keep the oranges separate from the other fruit because you are going to mix it in last.
+Using a colander or sieve, drain as much of the liquid from the oranges, cherries, and pineapple as you can.
+Keep the oranges separate from the other fruit because you are going to mix them in last.

 - Calories: 100

 Keywords: Ambrosia Salad, Cool Whip Ambrosia Salad, Easy Ambrosia Salad

 If you are looking for another quick fruit and cream recipe, try my Goat Cheese Covered Blackberries.

 Nutrition facts are off on this recipe.
 I went off the zero sugar cool whip, 10 oz cherries, and light sour cream to lower the calories.
 For a 1 cup serving it's 220 calories 45 carbs 5 fat 30 sugar and 2.6 protein.
 I love ambrosia salad it takes me back to my childhood.
 Thanks for your recipe and hope this updated nutrition info helps.

 Has anyone ever tried making this with a pkg of jello??
 Wondering how it might turn out!